sveltejs/prettier-plugin-svelte/README.md

 > For migration to `prettier-plugin-svelte@3` [see here](https://github.com/sveltejs/prettier-plugin-svelte/tree/version-3?tab=readme-ov-file#migration).

 Upgrade to Svelte 5 before upgrading to `prettier-plugin-svelte@4`, as it doesn't support older Svelte versions.

+`svelteStrictMode` option has been removed.
+Attributes are now never quoted, because this will mean "stringify this attribute value" in a future Svelte version.

 ## FAQ